Have you ever been curious why Google and other search engines rank some websites above others in search results?

 A site with 40 high-quality pages and posts is likely to rank better than a site with just 10 shallow pages.
 Still, you don’t want to publish weak, short content just to have the biggest site out there.

-My recommendation is to publish blog posts regularly (weekly, bi-weekly, or monthly) to grow your content over time, without making it too overwhelming.
+My recommendation is to publish blog posts regularly (monthly is fine) to grow your content over time, without making it too overwhelming.

 Freshness of content